Bolesław Szymański (politician): Biography

 He was born in 1877 in Brest Litovsk.
 At some point he and his family moved to Białystok to a house located at 30 Starobojarska street in the Bojary district of the city.
 In 1905, he got involved in the organization of the Muza Society and performs in a staging of Pan Tadeusz and in 1908 he worked for one year as a teach at the School of Commerce.
 After that he left with his wife to Smolensk, and then to Livny, Oryol Governorate, working as an official and banker.
 In 1915 returned to Białystok, and was mobilized into the Tsarist army and returned to Białystok at the turn of 1918 and 1919.
 Following the regaining of independence and the establishment of the Second Polish Republic he occupied the prominent position of deputy government commissioner of the eastern territories.

+After arriving in Białystok and regaining independence in February 1919, he took over as deputy to A. Cyfrowicz, the government commissioner for the eastern territories.
+This position was equivalent to that of deputy starosta.
+From that moment on, Szymański began to effectively build his authority in the local community.
+He was soon perceived as "a Białystok resident distinguished by great attachment to his hometown, extensive knowledge of economics and administration, energy, and a profound understanding of the city's needs".
+A consequence of his activities was his active participation in the run-up to the local elections scheduled for September 1919.
+He was one of the founders of the Polish Electoral Committee.
+Despite this, when the Committee's list of 63 candidates was being compiled, Szymański came in only 18th place, gaining 88 votes.
+He was preceded by Feliks Filipowicz, Władysław Olszyński, Wincenty Hermanowski, Konstanty Kosiński, Michał Motoszko, Bohdan Ostromęcki, Hieronim Liwerski, and Jadwiga Klimkiewiczowa, all well-known from their pre-war activities.

 On 15 October 1919, he was elected by the Białystok City Council as the mayor following the first local election to the city council that took place on September 7 that year, in which he ran on Polish Electoral Committee (Polski Komitet Wyborczy) ticket.
 He held this position for two terms until 1927.
 He was valued positively as being energetic person, having extensive knowledge of the economy and administration.
 As the front of the Polish–Soviet War was approaching to the city, on 13 June 1920, the Citizens' Committee for National Defence (Obywatelski Komitet Obrony Narodowej) was established.
 Its presidium included Karol Tołłoczko, Władysław Kolendo, Kazimierz Riegert and Szymański himself.
 Additionally, he was given the authority to create a volunteer army by order of General Józef Haller.
 The last meeting of the Committee in Białystok took place on 27 July, a few hours before the Bolsheviks occupied the city.
 The next one took place in Wysokie Mazowieckie, from where the Committee left for Warsaw.
 On 18 September 1920 Szymański returned to the city.